Assessing the Business Process Modeling Competences of Large Language Models: Discussion

-Additionally, operational challenges such as frequent generation time-outs, particularly in smaller LLMs, were identified.
+Additionally, operational challenges such as frequent generation timeouts, particularly in smaller LLMs, were identified.
 Further, the limited context length, especially for smaller LLMs, can quickly become a major issue in conversational BPMN-generating settings.
-In the current setting, the input given to the LLMs is already close to the limits of some LLMs like Phi 4 with 14k context length.
-If the context length is exceeded, important information for the LLM is lost.
-Further, we noticed that some LLMs start to generate unrelated content when the context length is exceeded.
-Therefore, more compact BPMN representations are required \cite{brissard2025}.
+In the current setting, the input given to the LLMs is already close to the limits of some LLMs like Phi4 with 14k context length.
+If the context length is exceeded, important information for the LLM is lost, causing the LLMs to generate unrelated content.
+Therefore, more compact BPMN model representations are required \cite{brissard2025}.

-Different LLMs show irregular variation in the generated BPMN.
+Different LLMs show irregular variation in the generated BPMN model.
 While we intentionally aimed for some variety in the output of the LLMs to obtain different BPMN models, the variation was quite stark.
-This holds for the generated BPMNs within the same run, but also the generated BPMNs from the same LLM across the five runs.
-Some LLMs generated very different BPMN models with highly variable quality scores even for the same input across the five runs.
-Llama 3.1 70b was the LLMs performing most deterministically.
+This holds for the generated BPMN models within the same run, but also the generated BPMN models from the same LLM across the five runs.
+Some LLMs generated very different BPMN models with highly variable quality scores, even for the same input across the five runs. \textit{llama3.3:70b-instruct} was the LLMs performing most deterministically.

-Overall, \textit{Llama 3.1 70b} performed best across the LLMs and significantly better than any other LLM if the total score is considered.
-However, smaller LLMs like \textit{Llama 3.1 8b} offer comparable BPMN quality at significantly lower computation time, potentially compensating for the worse validity scores.
+Overall, \textit{llama3.3:70b-instruct} performed best in our benchmark and significantly better than any other LLM if $Q_\text{total}$ is considered.
+Furthermore, it achieves high scores across all four dimensions, with only small gaps to the respective best values, and it clearly dominates in $Q_\text{val}$.
+However, smaller LLMs like \textit{llama3.1:8b-instruct} offer comparable BPMN quality at significantly lower computational cost, potentially compensating for the worse validity scores.
 In summary, the descriptive analysis highlights promising capabilities in syntactic and pragmatic dimensions while underscoring significant limitations in semantic accuracy, output consistency, and validity.
 These findings provide clear insights into areas requiring future LLM development and refinement.